ABOUT ELIZABETH SUDLER

 I approach people and problems with a multidisciplinary perspective informed by management theory, behavioral economics, psychology, neuroscience, history, and meditation/imagery practices.
 Despite the incredible amount of guidance widely available today, none of it matters unless each one of us learns how to apply it to our own particular work situation in a way that fits our temperament.
 Even more importantly, not all information is good information.
 Discerning the difference between what and who to listen to is critical to successful decision-making and constructive influence and impact.
 We can be trained how to function in roles and titles, but personal gifts and talents are something that need to be brought forth from the inside, accepted, and encouraged.
 My sweet spot is working with creative, independent thinkers who are stymied by systems that promise progress but are mired in outdated philosophies and processes.
 My coaching approach combines clients’ current talents and strengths with additional insight, people skills, and strategic planning.

 Clients include artists (fine arts as well as well as artists whose canvas is the business world), innovators and change agents.
-Also the Bank of America, Towers Watson, B.F.
-Goodrich, Coca Cola, Deloitte & Touche, Oracle, Ernst and Young, The New York Times, Coach, Carnegie Hall, World Bank, US Army, US Coast Guard, Dunkin’ Donuts, the International Coach Federation, the National Council for Behavioral Health and others.
+Also the Bank of America, Towers Watson, Columbia University, B.F.
+Goodrich, Coca Cola, Deloitte, Oracle, EY, The New York Times, Coach, Carnegie Hall, World Bank, US Army, US Coast Guard, Dunkin’ Donuts, National Hockey League, the International Coach Federation, the National Council for Behavioral Health and others.

 DEGREES, LICENSES & PUBLICATIONS

 I received performance-coaching training in London, England from Sir John Whitmore’s Performance Consultants International, and also from W. Timothy Gallwey, creator of the Inner Game coaching brand.
 I have been a long-term student at New York Psychosynthesis Institute and the Huntington Meditation and Imagery Center.